Philippe Gaumont: Doping usage

 Gaumont began his professional career in 1994 in the Castorama team.
 In 1996, he joined the GAN team, and tested positive for nandrolone in two races.
 He joined Cofidis in 1997 and stayed there until the end of his career.
-In 1998, he tested positive twice for the nandrolone drug, but obtained that the case was dismissed.
+In 1998, he tested positive twice for the nandrolone drug, but the case was later dismissed.
 A year later a blood test conducted in the "Docteur Mabuse" justice case showed he was positive for amphetamines.

 In 2004, he was interrogated by French police and justice in the enquiry for the Cofidis doping case.
 He declared that he had repeatedly and consistently used doping products, including EPO, since the beginning of his professional career.
 He then said that he thought that 95% of professional racers doped themselves and expressed very strong doubts that a racer could win a major tour, such as the Tour de France, without doping.
 As a result of this case, he quit professional racing.

 Gaumont gave details in his book such as how to avoid being tested positive for corticoids: how, for instance, to irritate one's testicle sac using salt in order to provoke a rash and obtain a prescription for some corticoid cream.
 Since urine tests do not distinguish between (legal) corticoid applied as creams, with a prescription, and (illegal) injections, such prescriptions are used to mask doping.